Summary

 Time Savings per Workflow

-Concrete examples of automatable processes with time savings:
+Real examples of processes you can automate, with the time saved:

 | Workflow | Frequency | Manual (Min) | Automated (Min) | Savings/Year |